lzell/louzell.com/markdown/notes/ffmpeg.md

 ### How to re-compress video

+Higher `-crf` numbers perform more compression:

     ffmpeg -i input.mp4 -vcodec libx264 -crf 28 output.mp4

 source: https://unix.stackexchange.com/questions/28803/how-can-i-reduce-a-videos-size-with-ffmpeg

 ### How to cut parts of video with no audio
 See https://github.com/WyattBlue/auto-editor

+### How to speed up a video that doesn't have audio

+    ffmpeg -i speedup.mov -filter:v "setpts=0.8*PTS" speedup2.mov

 ### How to speed up video and audio together without affecting voices